AshRouth/SOC/_motions/Developing an Intersectional Approach to Diversity in the Green Party.md

 ---
-section:
+section: D
-number: 17
+number: 4
 title: A toolkit for healing divisions in the Green Party
 spaces: https://spaces.greenparty.org.uk/s/autumn-conference-2022-agenda-forum/?contentId=102001
 status: final
-coproposers: 8
+coproposers: 37
 ---
 ## Synopsis
 The Green Party has many points of conflict and has been ill-equipped to resolve them.
 The resulting distress to many members actively prevents us from tackling the climate and social justice emergency.
 This motion calls for a toolkit for healing these divisions that would make us stronger as a Party.

 ## Background
 Insert into Record of Organisational Statements: